-One story involves a bright and happy 14-year-old girl, who experienced a sudden change in her behavior and functioning when she withdrew from her friends, began to isolate herself, and struggled with school in the Winter of 2016.
-She began to hear voices saying mean things and telling her to kill herself.
-She started to think that someone or something was watching her and trying to drive her crazy.
+One story involves a bright and happy 14-year-old girl who experienced a sudden change in her behavior and functioning.
+She withdrew from her friends, began to isolate herself, and struggled with school in the Winter of 2016.
+She began to hear voices saying mean things and telling her to kill herself, and began to think that someone or something was watching her and trying to drive her crazy.
 She started to feel like she wasn't in control of her body or her thoughts.
 She decided to ask her parents for help and was ultimately referred to SOAR.
-She has been participating in SOAR for about 16 months.
-During this time, she and her family have been educated about psychosis symptoms and the factors affecting her symptoms so that they can better understand why they happen and what to do when they occur.
+She has been participating in SOAR for about 16 months, during which time she and her family have been educated about psychosis symptoms and the factors affecting her symptoms so that they can better understand why they happen and what to do when they occur.
 She and her family have participated in Multi-Family Group and family therapy, and she has received individual therapy, medication management, supported education services and case management.
-Today her symptoms are well controlled with therapy and medication and she no longer hears voices and no longer has urges to hurt herself.
-She and her family worked with the SOAR Supported Education Worker to seek accommodations and supports at school and she was able to achieve straight A's.
-She worries at times that her symptoms may return some day but is actively working on a relapse maintenance plan with her therapist and psychiatric provider.
+Today her symptoms are well controlled with therapy and medication and she no longer hears voices or has urges to hurt herself.
+She and her family worked with the SOAR Supported Education Worker to seek accommodations and supports at school, and was able to earn straight A's.
+She worries at times that her symptoms may return some day, but is actively working on a relapse maintenance plan with her therapist and psychiatric provider.